Toothache and earache: how TMJ and ear pain are connected

 Yes, a tooth infection can potentially cause clogged ears and ear pain.
 The connection between dental issues and ear problems is known as referred pain, where pain in one area of the body is felt in another.
 If you have a tooth infection, the discomfort can extend to your ears due to the proximity of the affected areas and nerve connections.
 Moreover, a bacterial tooth infection can spread to your ears.
 If you experience fever, fatigue, or severe symptoms along with toothache and earache, it could indicate a serious infection spreading.
 Seek prompt medical or dental attention.

-Toothache and ear pain in the same side
+Toothache and ear pain in the same side: causes

 Young woman expressing pain